badlydrawnrob/ocaml-playground/README.md

 > 2. If it's overly academic (more so than HTDP[^1]) it's probably not for me.
 > 3. Try and quickly split out the stuff that's transferable and save it some how.

+Initial setup is a bit harder than Purescript and A LOT harder than Elm Lang (we're talking binaries and a package manager).
 Ideally zip through the book and see if there's examples that can be mimicked with Elm.
 If it's like Haskell, with a lot of intracacies and quirks, it might not be worth getting through.
 I need to remind myself I'm not interested in learning programming at a deep level, I just want to build prototypes and small programs.

 ## My basic goal(s)